Maintenance Loan Full-time undergraduate, tuition fee and living cost students

 Maximum available

-The table below shows the maximum Maintenance Loan amounts for the last two academic years and is based on an application where the household income has been provided.
+The table below shows the maximum Maintenance Loan based on an application where the household income has been provided.

 Final year of study